cvan/password-reset-screencasts/README.md

 # password-reset-screencasts

-Screencasts of good and bad UX for "Password Reset" flows.
+Screencasts of good and bad UX for "Password Reset" flows for the following sites:

+* Airbnb
+* Amazon
+* Facebook
+* GitHub
+* Google
+* Kickstarter
+* LinkedIn
+* Pinterest
+* Tumblr
+* Twitter

-Created using CasperJS (using the SlimerJS engine) and ffmeg.
+Created using CasperJS (using the SlimerJS engine) and ffmeg (to stitch screencasts together to create `.webm` and `.mp4` videos).

 ## Installation